-DEM can be used to simulate the movement of bulk materials and powders that are comprised of large numbers of solid particles.
+DEM can be used to simulate the movement of bulk materials and powders that comprise large numbers of solid particles.
 DEM is sometimes known as Discrete Element Method or Distinct Element Method.

 Typical simulations involve the following:

 - Transportation and handling of bulk materials and powders

 - Heat transfer between particles

 - Combinations of some or all of the above

 Various examples of the use of the method are in simulation of bulk handling in the manufacture of pharmaceutical products, geological studies in rock mechanics, movement and treatment of crop grains and biomass, movement of waste materials, and transfer of bulk materials in transportation and shipping.